Jury theorem: Example

 The above result is due to Kaniovski and Zaigraev.
 They also discuss optimal jury design for homogenous juries with correlated votes.

 There are several jury theorems that weaken the Independence assumption in various ways.

 Truth-sensitive independence and competence

-In binary decision problems, there is often one option that is easier to detect that the other one.
+In binary decision problems, there is often one option that is easier to detect than the other.
 For example, it may be easier to detect that a defendant is guilty (as there is clear evidence for guilt) than to detect that he is innocent.
 In this case, the probability that the opinion of a single voter is correct is represented by two different numbers: probability given that option #1 is correct, and probability given that option #2 is correct.
 This also implies that opinions of different voters are correlated.
 This motivates the following relaxations of the above assumptions: